amomen9/amomen9/README.md

 - 👋 Hi, I’m @amomen9
 - 👀 I’m interested in anything interesting!!!
 No, seriously, formerly data management, database administration, and DBMS scripting languages, including SQL Server
  T-SQL, and PL/pgSQL.
 Now, other areas of computer science, from Data Sciences and Analytics to Computer Vision, Machine Learning, and Artificial Intelligence.
-I am also interested in DevOps, IaC, Automation, Linux Services, Cloud Services,
+I am also interested in DevOps, IaC, Automation, Linux Services, Cloud Services and Computing, containers and their orchestration (Docker, Docker Swarm, Kubernetes), edge computing, sensor data processing, etc, for now.
-- 👨‍💻 I have worked with and am interested in C/C++, Python, Web Programming, Matlab, Java, and R.
+- 👨‍💻 For the coding languages, I have worked with and am interested in C/C++, Python, Web Programming, Matlab, Java, and R.
 - 🌱 I’m currently learning Cloud Services
 - 💞️ I’m looking to collaborate on everything I know.
 - 📫 How to reach me.
 Reach me at the contact details below